alcidesmig/kong-hackaton-2023/README.md

 This plugin is still evolving, and the next features planned are:

 - add test cases
-- made a performance test
+- make a performance test
-- improves performance between the kong plugin and the Translate Server
+- improves performance between the Kong Plugin and the Translate Server
-- add AI Models describe product by image
+- add AI Models to describe images
 - add other AI Models
 - voice response with product description
 - publish a release of the plugin at luarocks.org